 It’s important to protect your hair before, during, and after your treatment.
 This month's guest blogger, Dr. Don Grant, breaks down what happens to your hair during chemotherapy, and provides some advice on how you can mitigate your hair loss and improve growth following treatment.

 Before starting chemotherapy, it’s worth taking steps to protect your hair.
-While it’s not possible to prevent hair loss outright, it is possible to reduce, or at least mitigate, the impact of chemotherapy on your hair through adequate preparation beforehand.
+While it’s not possible to prevent losing hair through chemotherapy outright, it is possible to reduce, or at least mitigate, the impact of chemotherapy on your hair through adequate preparation beforehand.

 Start by cutting out damaging hair treatments, such as hair dye or bleaching.
 These contain harmful chemicals that weaken the hair, which in turn makes it more prone to damage during chemotherapy.